VR Lead Generation for Business

 From the moment Yulio was founded, its mission has been making VR a practical and valuable tool for business.
 ‘Wowing’ people through immersing them in new and vivid experiences is all well and good but the pointy end of the stick for organizations is in engaging the attention of, and going on to do business with, new customers.
 This is every organization’s lifeblood.
-So how can you achieve solid VR ROI?
+So how can you achieve solid VR ROI and VR lead generation?

 Embed ExperiencesAny VR experience you create in Yulio can be embedded directly into your website with a simple line of code provided by our platform.
 That means you can share VR experiences with any website visitor.
 They can view your VR images in a browser, without a VR headset in what we call ‘fish tank’ mode.
 While this doesn’t deliver a fully immersive experience, it does let you engage website visitors with a visually interesting environment as they scroll through a page.
 It’s also a great way for you to leverage the investment you’ve made in VR design to show off your tech prowess and drive VR ROI.
 At Smith CFI, a workplace design firm, they share the VR experience they created with 360 photography on their site to drive interest in visiting the design studio they picture.
 And below the experience, they also call out their VR design experience.